10 tips on how to study effectively

 • creating concept maps and diagrams

-• explaining concepts to yourself step by step
+• explaining concepts aloud to yourself step by step

-• becoming a teacher or tutor to your study group or partner and learning the course material by explaining concepts to them.
+• fulfilling the role of teacher or tutor to your study group or partner, and learning the course material by explaining concepts to them.

 8. Set up a quiet study space

 When you settle into your study area, you will know you are there to learn.
-This mindset will help with your overall motivation to study.
+This shift in mindset will help with your overall motivation to study.

-Choose a study space that is quiet, well-lit and in a low-traffic area.
-Don’t, say, study at a dining table when you’re going to be constantly distracted by housemates or family members moving in and out of the kitchen!
+Choose a study space that is quiet, well-lit and in a low-noise and traffic area.
+Don’t, say, study at a dining table when you’re going to be constantly distracted by siblings, family members or housemates moving in and out of the kitchen!

 If there’s nowhere suitable for study at home, try your local or university library.
 Libraries are naturally quiet and many have designated areas for study.
-Victoria University has seven libraries across its campuses.
-Check the opening hours calendar to find a time that works for you.
+Victoria University has several libraries across its campuses.
+Check the opening hours to find a time that works for you.

 You can also try out VU’s student lounges and learning spaces.